-Running head: EXPLORING THE FACTORS RELATED TO ACCEPTANCE OF EVOLUTION
+Running head: EXPLORING THE FACTORS RELATED TO ACCEPTANCE OF EVOLUTIONARY THEORY

-Exploring the Factors Related to Acceptance of Evolution among Turkish Preservice Biology Teachers and the Relationship between Acceptance and Teaching Preference
+Exploring the Factors Related to Acceptance of Evolutionary Theory among Turkish Preservice Biology Teachers and the Relationship between Acceptance and Teaching Preference

 Abstract

-We explored the factors related to acceptance of evolution among preservice Turkish biology teachers using multiple regression analysis and the relationship between acceptance of evolution and the preference for teaching evolution using nonparametric Kruskal-Wallis test.
-We found that factors such as understanding of evolution, thinking dispositions, and parents’ educational level were positively correlated with acceptance of evolution and the religiosity was negatively correlated with acceptance of evolution.
-Religiosity was the single most important factor that explained the variance in acceptance of evolution.
-Preservice teachers who preferred to teach evolution had significantly higher acceptance scores than preservice teachers who preferred to teach creationism.
+We explored the factors related to acceptance of evolutionary theory among preservice Turkish biology teachers using multiple regression analysis and the relationship between acceptance of evolutionary theory and preference for teaching evolution using nonparametric Kruskal-Wallis test.
+We found that factors such as understanding of evolutionary theory, thinking dispositions, and parents’ educational level were positively correlated with acceptance of evolutionary theory and the religiosity was negatively correlated with acceptance of evolutionary theory.
+Religiosity was the single most important factor that explained the variance in acceptance of evolutionary theory.
+Preservice teachers who preferred to teach evolutionary theory had significantly higher acceptance scores than preservice teachers who preferred to teach creationism.

-Keywords: evolution, epistemology, teacher beliefs
+Keywords: evolutionary theory, preservice biology teachers, epistemological belies, thinking dispositions

 Introduction

-Evolution was considered one of the greatest intellectual achievements of Western science.
+The theory of evolution was considered one of the greatest intellectual achievements of Western science.
 Ruse and Travis (2009) emphasized the importance of evolutionary theory in the history of science.

 The discovery of evolution is one of the greatest intellectual achievements of Western thought, ranking with the calculus and general and specific relativity among scientific discoveries that changed indelibly how we see our world.
 From seeing nature as fixed forever in form and composition to seeing it as forever changing, we have been transformed utterly by discovering and understanding evolution. (p. ix)

-Evolution has been consistently supported by major science education reform documents as a unifying theme in biology and an important part of scientific literacy (American Association for the Advancement of Science [AAAS], 1993; National Research Council [NRC], 1996).
+The theory of evolution has been consistently supported by major science education reform documents as a unifying theme in biology and an important part of scientific literacy (American Association for the Advancement of Science [AAAS], 1993; National Research Council [NRC], 1996).
 Major science education organizations such as National Association of Biology Teachers (2008) and National Science Teachers Association (2003) in the United States have also published position statements to ensure the place of evolution in biology curriculum.
+Despite the overwhelming support from the national science education policy documents for treating evolutionary theory as an overarching theme in biology, the standards for teaching evolutionary theory varies considerably across the states in the United States.
+For example, Lerner (2000) reported that only 10 states have very good-excellent evolution education standards, 14 states have good standards, 7 states have satisfactory standards, 6 states have unsatisfactory standards, and 13 states have standards that are worse than unsatisfactory.

 More recently evolution has been identified as one of four disciplinary core ideas in life sciences in the Next Generation Science Standards (NGSS Lead States, 2013).
 Biological evolution in the Next Generation Science Standards (NGSS) includes four disciplinary core ideas:

 Evidence of Common Ancestry and Diversity